-4.2.
+4.3.
 Length frequency distributions

-The length frequency distributions of D. eleginoides caught in this fishery are shown in Figure 2.
+The length frequency distributions of D. eleginoides caught in this fishery are shown in Figure 4.
 These length frequency distributions are unweighted; they have not been adjusted for factors such as the size of the catches from which they were collected.
 The interannual variability exhibited in the figure may reflect changes in the fished population but is also likely to reflect changes in the gear used, the number of vessels in the fishery and the spatial and temporal distributions of fishing.

-The majority of D. eleginoides caught in the Division 58.4.3a fishery ranged from 30 to 175cm in length (Fig. 2).
+The majority of D. eleginoides caught in the Division 58.4.3a fishery ranged from 30 to 175cm in length (Fig. 4).
 The variability in size distributions in this fishery may reflect changes in fishing operations.

-Figure 2.
+Figure 4.
 Annual length frequency distributions of Dissostichus eleginoides caught in Division 58.4.3a.
 The number of hauls from which fish were measured (N) and the number of fish measured (n) in each year are indicated.
-Note: length frequency distributions are only shown where more than 150 fish were measured.
+Note: length frequency distributions are only shown where more than 150 fish were measured in a given season.

-4.3.
+4.4.
 Tagging

 Since 2012, vessels have been required to tag and release Dissostichus spp. at a rate of 5 fish per tonne of green weight caught.
-The tag-overlap statistic estimates the representative similarity between the size distributions of those fish that are tagged by a vessel and of all the fish that are caught by that vessel (Table 3).
+The tag-overlap statistic estimates the representative similarity between the size distributions of those fish that are tagged by a vessel and of all the fish that are caught by that vessel (Table 5).
 Each vessel catching more than 10 tonnes of each species of Dissostichus is required to achieve a minimum tag-overlap statistic of 60% (Annex 41-01/C).

-Table 3.
+Table 5.
 Annual tagging rate (number of fish tagged per tonne of total catch), reported by vessels operating in this exploratory fishery.
 The tag-overlap statistics (CM 41-01) for D. mawsoni and D. eleginoides respectively are provided in brackets (NC: Tag-overlap statistic is Not Calculated for less than 30 fish tagged; -: no fish were tagged).
+In the last row, the tagging rate and tag-overlap statistic were computed using all fish tagged and all fish caught in the area.